Trump could still vote for himself after New York conviction if he's not in prison on Election Day

 That’s because Florida defers to other states’ disenfranchisement rules for residents convicted of out-of-state felonies.
 In Trump’s case, New York law only removes the right to vote for people convicted of felonies when they’re incarcerated.
 Once they’re out of prison, their rights are automatically restored, even if they’re on parole, per a 2021 law passed by the state’s Democratic legislature.

-“If a Floridian’s voting rights are restored in the state of conviction, they are restored under Florida law,” Blair Bowie of the Campaign Legal Center wrote in a post explaining the state of law, noting that people without Trump’s legal resources are often confused by Florida’s complex rules.
+“If a Floridian’s voting rights are restored in the state of conviction, they are restored under Florida law,” Blair Bowie of the Campaign Legal Center wrote in a post, noting that people without Trump’s legal resources are often confused by Florida’s complex rules.

 So as long as Trump isn’t sent to prison, he can vote for himself in Florida in November’s election.